-A non-secure webpage poses many different threats to you, your business and your users.
-What those threats are depend on what type of resource is being called (we will get to that below).
+A non-secure webpage poses many different threats to you, your business, and your users.
+Exactly what those threats are depends on the type of resource being called (we will get to that below).

 Mixed content affects the way your webpage is displayed by browsers.

-There are many reasons to not want mixed content.
+There are many reasons to avoid mixed content.
 The most obvious is that mixed content means your web page is not secure and that user data is not safe.

 Bad for users

 If your page is not secure, someone could monitor or steal user data from your visitors.
-Even if no data is stolen, when a user visits a page of yours, they will encounter different warnings or declarations from the browser indicating the page is not secure.
+Even if no data is stolen, when a user visits you page they will encounter different warnings or declarations from the browser indicating the page is not secure.
 This makes a page look unprofessional and will make people think twice before trusting the site.

 Bad for business